-Clark Kent does this a lot when looking for excuses to disappear and change into Superman.
-Fortunately, his disappearances often lead to him hitting a news story jackpot on whatever weird shit is going down in Metropolis, and just makes him seem like a Bunny-Ears Lawyer.
+- Clark Kent does this a lot when looking for excuses to disappear and change into Superman.
+Fortunately, his disappearances often lead to him hitting a news story jackpot on whatever weird shit is going down in Metropolis, and just make him seem like a Bunny-Ears Lawyer.

 Dixie: Oh my — just look at the time!
 Gotta go — I've got kids on the stove!